-Outcomes outline the desired end-state results the government aims to achieve.
-Core requirements articulate what agencies must do to achieve the government's desired protective security outcomes.
+Outcomes outline the end-state results the government expects its agencies to achieve.
+Core requirements articulate what agencies must do to achieve the government's required protective security outcomes.

 Governance

 Each agency identifies and manages security risks and supports a positive security culture while maintaining a cycle of continuous improvement.